 The rising cost of insulin and inconsistent out-of-pocket costs have forced many to ration diabetes-related medicines or otherwise fail to take them as prescribed.
 Research from the Centers for Disease Control and Prevention shows that roughly 1 in 7 adults under 65 who are diagnosed with diabetes skipped doses, took less of their diabetes medicine or delayed filling a prescription in order to save on costs.
 This rationing can create costly complications and consequences for health including an increased risk for kidney disease, blindness, loss of limbs, even death and most recently, severe illness from COVID-19.

-HB 95 and SB 110 would lower out-of-pocket costs and keep them steady month-to-month — both important factors in affordability.
 Nearly 1 in 3 covered workers in Kentucky have health plans that require large cost-sharing on behalf of the insured — a number that has grown consistently over the past 15 years.
+And most plans on the health insurance exchange also have high cost sharing.
 Already, Kentuckians pay more out-of-pocket for health care than the U.S. on average, both in total cost and as a share of income, and Americans pay far more for prescriptions than others in advanced countries around the world – often as much as five to ten times more.

-Capping monthly insulin out-of-pocket costs at $30 for Kentuckians with private health insurance would dramatically lower out-of-pocket costs for Kentuckians with high deductible plans.
+Capping monthly insulin out-of-pocket costs at $30 for Kentuckians with private health insurance will dramatically lower out-of-pocket costs for Kentuckians with high deductible plans.
 Their costs would drop by 78% on average, and other covered Kentuckians would see insulin costs fall by over half.
-This estimate probably understates how much HB 95 and SB 110 would save Kentuckians in 2021 as insulin prices (and therefore out-of-pocket costs) have very likely increased since 2017, the most recent in which data is available.
+This estimate probably understates how much HB 95 will save Kentuckians in 2021 as insulin prices (and therefore out-of-pocket costs) have very likely increased since 2017, the most recent year data is available.

-Capping insulin costs would improve health equity and reduce economic toll of diabetes
+Capping insulin costs will improve health equity and reduce economic toll of diabetes

 Kentucky has the 5th-highest mortality rate due to diabetes in the nation.
 In addition to the 474,456 Kentuckians with diagnosed diabetes (the 8th-highest incidence rate of diabetes among states), it is estimated that an additional 198,052 adults have diabetes but their condition is undiagnosed.
 Due to health inequities caused by structural barriers to well-being, Black Kentuckians face higher rates of both prevalence (14.5%) and mortality (37.9 per 100,000) from diabetes than white Kentuckians (13.3% and 19.7 per 100,000 respectively) according to the Kentucky Minority Health Status Report.
 And due to economic inequities caused by those same barriers, Black Kentuckians are paid $0.82 for every $1 a white Kentuckian earns, making the costs of prescription drugs a greater burden.
-HB 95 and SB 110 would be a step toward health equity in the commonwealth by reducing insulin costs for the disproportionate share of Black Kentuckians with diabetes, who also face the racial wage gap.
+HB 95 is a step toward health equity in the commonwealth by reducing insulin costs for the disproportionate share of Black Kentuckians with diabetes, who are also underpaid by comparison.

 Making routine care for diabetes more affordable is good for the Kentucky economy, too.
 In 2017, Kentuckians spent an estimated $367.8 million on over 10,000 hospitalizations due to diabetes.
 Diabetes-related hospitalizations are the 3rd most expensive among chronic diseases in Kentucky.
 But the overall economic cost of diabetes in Kentucky is far higher — $5.2 billion in medical costs, lost wages, lower productivity and other direct and indirect economic factors as of 2017.
 Lowering the out-of-pocket cost of insulin is critical to ensure Kentuckians don’t skip treatments, and can still afford other basic needs.